TartanLlama/tartanllama.github.io/_posts/2018-01-18-passing-overload-sets.md

 [](xs...) => foo(>>xs...)
 {% endhighlight %}

 The above is functionally equivalent to the triplicated monstrosity in the example before.
-Even better, if [P0834: Lifting overload sets into objects](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0834r0.html) was accepted, we could just write:
+Even better, if [P0834: Lifting overload sets into objects](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0834r0.html) was accepted, we could write:

 {% highlight cpp %}
 []foo